NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 220 to 200
 - Grabbable Moves: 6A, 2A, JA, 8B landing
+- 5B
-- 5B hitbox appears one frame later, elbow hitbox does not appear on frame 1
+  - Hitbox appears one frame later
+  - Elbow hitbox does not appear on frame 1
+- 5B(B)
-- 5B(B) hitbox appears one frame later; slightly less lift
+  - Hitbox appears one frame later
+  - Slightly less lift
 - 4B
   - Hitbox appears one frame later to better match the animation
   - Can be grabbed on startup
   - Moves and appears 3 frames sooner
   - Same strike timing
   - Can be grabbed on landing
+- 2B(B)
+  - Launches higher
+  - Launches on block
-- 2B(B) launches higher, launches on block, hitbox appears later
+  - Hitbox appears later
 - 8A
   - Damage and block damage reduced from 14,10,10,10 to 9,6,6,6
   - Remove ending high crush and standing in the air (had no purpose)